bleachkitty/BleachLeakDetector/README.md

 # Bleach Leak Detector Overview
 This is a very simple leak detection system that wraps the CRT.
-It's mostly here for students to be able to use without having to write their own.  ;)
+It's mostly here for students to be able to use without having to write their own.  ;)  It only requires C++ 14 and relies on standard libraries, so no external libraries are required.

 There are three major features of the leak detection system: